 The entire team is aware that their Monday morning account pitch is riding on a successful Sunday night moon landing.

-Peggy and Harry look especially tense as they lean back and stiffly buckle themselves into their seats.
-It’s almost like they’re in a space capsule themselves.
+Peggy and Harry look especially tense as they lean back and stiffly buckle themselves into their seats, almost as if they’re in a space capsule themselves.
 The voice of the pilot comes over the intercom, sounding compressed and folksy just like the NASA/astronaut radio communications do.
 The pilot gives a special message of hope and support for the men who are at that moment en route to the moon; in doing so the pilot ties all their destinies together, astronauts and ordinary citizens, all of them passengers in the miracle of flight.

 The four of them, Don, Pete, Peggy, and Harry, are next seen in front of the television in a hotel room as the actual moonwalk takes place.
 All eyes are transfixed to the screen as Armstrong descends the ladder and plants the first human footprint into lunar soil, probing it first with his heel and toe as if climbing down into an untested swimming pool.